 Hi, my name is Faatimah and I’ve been tutoring Arabic for three years.
 The thing I enjoy most about tutoring is that students get to learn at a pace that works for them.
 This allows them to focus on the areas that they want to focus on without the rush and pressure of a classroom environment.
 I earned a degree in Islamic Theology in 2014 which included 6 semesters of study in the Arabic language.
 I’m a patient tutor and my teaching style is to breakdown concepts in ways that are easy to understand.
 I enjoy teaching students who are beginners in Arabic because it a great thing to see someone find their footing in the language.
 Contact me so we can talk about achieving your learning goals.

-I am a writer living in Oakland, CA. I recently graduated with an MA in Religious Studies in Chicago and prior to that I earned my BA in Islamic Law and Theology in Berkeley.
+I am a writer living in Northern Virginia.
+I recently graduated with an MA in Religious Studies in Chicago and prior to that, I earned my BA in Islamic Law and Theology in Berkeley.

 My journey into the Arabic language began when I was 18.
 Growing up in a faithful Muslim household I some familiarity with Arabic, but only as it related to prayer and religious rites.
 When I began my BA program in Islamic Studies I was thrown into the world of Arabic and I realized that it was indeed an ocean in itself, as many of my teachers liked to say.
 Because of my background in Latin I was able to latch onto the similarities between Latin and Arabic grammar as a means of beginning to feel comfortable in the language.